ISO 13485 Certifications: What They Are and How to Achieve Them

 • Risk management file alignment

-• Design controls integration
+• Design control integration

 • Supplier qualification frameworks